Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Material

+Avoid the dishwasher, which can damage the blade edge and wooden handle.
+Wash only by hand with mild detergent and dry well after use.
+Store in a dry place to prevent steel oxidation.
 The blade is made of stainless steel and therefore does not require much care.
-However, it is important to keep the blade clean and dry after use.
-To restore the appearance, both the blade and handle can be treated with oil - preferably linseed or camellia oil
+Nevertheless, it's important to keep the blade clean and dry after use.
+To restore the appearance, the blade and handle can be oiled, preferably with linseed or camellia oil

 Morinoki knife for soft cheese Shizu Hamono